 Added support for testing out the app installation experience using Custom Installation page.
 Once you have filled in the fields, you can press the “Install” button to test the app using the entered values.

-Optimized payload structure for the below items -
+Optimized payload structure for the following items:

-- Global Data API - Logged In User
+- Global Method - Logged In User

-- Global Data API - Domain name
+- Global Method - Domain name

-- Change Data API - Change
+- Change Data Method - Change

-- Change Data API - Requester
+- Change Data Method - Requester

-- Contact Data API - Requester
+- Contact Data Method - Requester

-- Contact Data API - Department
+- Contact Data Method - Department

 As part of CLI v4.3.2, introduced the below locations for apps rendering